-Report cards are issued electronically in Aspen at the end of each nine weeks for the purpose of informing parents of student progress at the end of each marking period.
+Report cards are issued electronically in Aspen at the end of each nine weeks to inform parents of student progress at the end of each marking period.
 Current student grades can be viewed in Aspen at any time.

 HONOR ROLL